 Our inks are translucent, like a stained-glass window.
 Therefore, you want to make sure your colors are saturated and at 100% opacity so they don’t get washed out.
 We don’t recommend lowering color opacity or using gradients on clear materials because they don’t always translate well, but you can always see what these effects look like with a Printed Proof!

 We do use spot white on clear labels to give your colors greater definition, but they won’t be completely opaque.
-Printing on a clear material means that the design will always have a degree of opacity, but adding spot white does provide more solidity to your colors.
+Printing on a clear material means that the design will always have a degree of translucency, but adding spot white does provide more solidity to your colors.

 Bright and whimsical stickers designed by J.Vieira Raiss for The Sea Mither LLC.